MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ## What's in R Server and R Client

+For a high-level, side-by-side comparison of R features in Microsoft R Server, R Client, and R Open, [see here](index.md).

 **DistributedR: Parallel and distributed computing framework for _Big Data Big Analytics_.**

 One of the limitations of R frequently encountered is scalability.
 R has many tools and techniques for handling small problems, but when the data set to be analyzed starts to get big, speed and memory limitations can be a problem.
 The Microsoft R ‘Big Data Big Analytics’ platform is built upon a high-performance, scalable computing framework that eradicates these technology barriers.